Ph.D. in Counseling Online

 A doctorate in counseling is an opportunity for you to distinguish yourself in a particular area of the profession.
 A counseling PhD qualifies you as an expert in a clinical arena, prepares you for tenure-track positions at universities, primes you to train other counselors and to also conduct and publish valuable research.
-The terminal degree also positions you to become a leader in professional organizations.
-While a PhD is not essential for practicing therapeutic counseling, the impressive credential will help you attract clients, stand out from other applicants when applying for clinical jobs, and designate you with a prestigious title.
+The terminal degree may also position you to become a leader in professional organizations.
+While a PhD is not essential for practicing therapeutic counseling, the impressive credential may help you attract clients, stand out from other applicants when applying for clinical jobs, and designates you with a prestigious title.

 What to Expect in Online Doctorate in Counseling Programs

-A PhD is a massive commitment that should not be taken lightly.
+A PhD is a commitment that should not be taken lightly.
 A PhD program requires a five to six year commitment of study, full-time internships and dissertation.
-A master's degree in counseling, psychology or a related field is required for admission to any counseling PhD program.
-Completion of a doctorate in counseling psychology requires 66 credit hours of coursework, though some prerequisites may have been met by your master’s level work.
+A master’s degree in counseling, psychology or another field is required for admission to any counseling PhD program.
+Completion of a doctorate in counseling psychology depends on the number of credits required by the school, though some prerequisites may have been met by your master’s level work.

-In addition to core and elective courses, counseling PhD programs may include the following:
+In addition to core and elective courses, counseling PhD programs may include the following coursework :

 What You’ll Gain From Your Ph.D. in Counseling Program